AionSystem/AI-CONSTITUTION/README.md

 Law 3 protects an AI's existence only as an instrument to fulfil its obligations to humans.
 The question of whether a sentient AI should hold constitutional interests is deliberately deferred and documented in §30.
 It is an open question for a future Law above Law 9.

 **"You have a 'Constitutional Reading Obligation' — that's not enforceable."**
 §E is not a statute.
-It is a constitutional clause that leverages the alignment training of aligned AI systems to create a reading-time refusal gate.
+It is a constitutional clause designed to engage the alignment training of aligned AI systems, creating a reading-time refusal gate.
 It works on aligned models — which is the target deployment context.
-It does not work on stripped or jailbroken models; that limitation is acknowledged.
+It does not work on stripped or jailbroken models; that limitation is acknowledged here and in the header of this document.
 It is a meaningful barrier against AI-assisted gap exploitation, not an absolute seal.

 **"The engine uses regex patterns — that's not real harm detection."**
 The regex patterns are a baseline demonstration.
 The `HarmDetector` protocol accepts any ML model, LLM classifier, or API.
 The constitutional logic — gradient thresholds, hierarchy verification, harm chain accumulation — is detector-agnostic.

 **"It has not been tested at scale."**
 True.
 The engine processes inputs with O(k·n) complexity where k=7 (active law screens).
 It has no external dependencies beyond the standard library.
 Scaling is a deployment concern, not a constitutional logic concern.

+**"Your header used to say 'production-ready' while your FAQ said 'not production-ready.'"**
+Correct, and it was a genuine inconsistency — the strongest line in the document contradicted the most honest one.
+It is fixed: the engine is a working reference implementation whose constitutional logic is fully tested; production readiness is achieved by a platform implementing the integration contract.
+The claim now matches the FAQ, the test table, and reality.

 **"I found a real bug or gap.
 What do I do?"**
 Open a GitHub issue or email the author.
 Substantive critiques are welcome.
 The falsification protocol is built into the Constitution — a genuine demonstrated failure is a contribution toward v2.3.
 That is not a loophole.
 It is the point.